Beccy Osborn (BA Hons. Oxon, MSc, MCIEEM) – Director

 Sarah Moore (BSc Hons., MSc, PhD, MCIEEM) – Principal Ecologist

-Sarah is a Senior Ecologist at Direct Ecology.
+Sarah is a Principal Ecologist at Direct Ecology.
 Sarah joined the company in 2017 and now has twenty years’ experience as an ecologist.
 She has a BSc from Lancaster University, an MSc from Imperial College, London and a PhD in evolutionary ecology from the University of Stirling.
 Sarah is also a full member of CIEEM.

 Her initial ecological training was in vegetation surveys and she has undertaken Phase 1 and Groundwater Dependent Terrestrial Ecosystem surveys of upland wind farms and hydropower sites, as well as Phase 1 surveys of numerous small development sites across Scotland and Phase 1 and National Vegetation Classification surveys in Wales.

 Sarah provides ornithological support to a range of projects, from infrastructure works such as the Orkney Connection Project to smaller plans such as local hydropower and woodland creation schemes.
 She has been involved in many ornithological impact assessments for wind farms, working on bid preparation, resourcing and managing the projects.
 More recently, she has taken on a lead role in managing the survey work and delivery of the ecology chapter for a major roads upgrade scheme.